The Trail Mix Story:

-When the box arrived on my door step a few weeks later, I tore into it, feeling such Christmas Joy . . . and then I saw it — the ugly tin of trail mix.
-Some sharp employee caught the mistake, notified Mimi (she was a good customer and received personal attention), and the mistake was fixed.
+When the box arrived on my doorstep a few weeks later, I tore into it, feeling such Christmas Joy, and then I saw it — the ugly tin of trail mix.
+Some sharp employee caught the mistake, notified Mimi (she was a treasured customer and received personal attention), and the error was fixed.
 Joe and my mother were so amused.
 Joe and my mom had a love/hate relationship — the love part of the relationship was usually at my expense.

 When Mimi passed (God rest her soul), one of my first thoughts was that I would not have to face that ugly tin of trail mix at Christmas ever again; I didn’t feel bad about having that thought.
 Twenty years of trail mix had made me callous.

-I began to worry that the evil Catholic nuns from The Bridge Between that scammed over $50,000 from my aunt’s bank account before I servered the relationship between their retreat center and Mimi’s bank account were stalking me . . . they had done other scary things, so my fears were not totally unfounded.
+I began to worry that the evil Catholic nuns from The Bridge Between that scammed over $50,000 from my aunt’s bank account before I severed the relationship between their retreat center and Mimi’s bank account were stalking me they had done other scary things, so my fears were not unfounded.

 Joe was still very suspicious of my mother.

-I looked at Joe and asked what kind of mom would let their daughter believe they are being stalked by evil nuns with tins of trail mix.
+I looked at Joe and asked what kind of mom would let their daughter believe she is being stalked by evil nuns with tins of trail mix.